-Section 5.2 We cannot ask you to leave our plan for any reason related to your health, unless you no longer have a medical condition required for enrollment in PHP
+Section 5.2 We cannot ask you to leave our plan for any health-related reason, unless you no longer have a medical condition required for enrollment in PHP

-In most cases, PHP cannot ask you to leave our plan for any reason related to your health.
+In most cases, PHP cannot ask you to leave our plan for any health-related reason.
 The only time we are allowed to do this is if you no longer have the medical condition required for enrollment in PHP.
-(For information about the medical conditions requirement for enrollment, look in Chapter1, Section 2.1 of this booklet.)